-Various in-state market competitors and out-of-state banks continue to enter or have announced plans to enter or expand their presence in the market areas in which the Company currently operates.
-With the addition of new banking presences within our market, the Company expects increased competition for loans, deposits and other financial products and services.
+Various in-state market competitors and out-of-state banks continue to enter or have announced plans to enter or expand their presence in the market areas where the Company currently operates.
+With the addition of new financial services providers within our market, the Company expects increased competition for loans, deposits and other financial products and services.